primap-community/climate_categories/CONTRIBUTING.rst

      username = __token__
      password = pypi-PASSWORD

--  change the password to your personal password (you need to create a new token in your pypi account)
+-  change the password to your personal token.
+You can generate the token on the `settings page of climate_categories on pypi <https://pypi.org/manage/project/climate-categories/settings/>`_.
 -  run ``make release``
 -  click on the pypi link in the command line and check if everything makes sense